brandonbraun653/ValkyrieAI/README.md

-# ValkyrieAI
+# Valkyrie AI Drone Tuner
-This software is part of a larger project that attempts to apply Artificial Intelligence to the problem of drone tuning.
+This software is part of a larger project that attempts to apply Artificial Intelligence to the problem of tuning drones, particularly those of the racing variety.
+The goal here is more of an academic exercise than anything else, so it will be a continual work in progress and probably not up to the standards of professional development.
+As more development is completed, this page should be updated.